What are quats, and why be against them?

 - Work to get products containing quats off of back-to-school shopping lists

-- Engage your Parent Teacher Association (PTA) to advocate for safer cleaning products that don’t contain quats or other harmful chemicals
+- Engage your local business and/or city council to advocate for safer cleaning products that don’t contain quats, or other harmful chemicals, used in public spaces

 What you’ll get as a PAQ member